 |Issue||Attempting to migrate a database that was imported from another system fails with the following error:|

-Unable to migrate schema. (class.org.jboss.util.NestedSQLException: Could not create connection; - nested throwable: (java.sql.SQLException: ORA-28000: the account is locked.
+Unable to migrate schema. (class org.jboss.util.NestedSQLException: Could not create connection; - nested throwable: (java.sql.SQLException: ORA-28000: the account is locked

-This may return output such as:
+This may return output similar to the following:

 For example, if only the AVUSER account is noted as locked, then the commands would be: